graycoreio/daffodil/libs/design/media-gallery/README.md

 </daff-media-gallery>
 ```

+- **`<daff-media-gallery>`**: The wrapper component that contains all thumbnails and manages the display area.
+- **`[daffThumbnail]`**: A **structural directive** that defines both the preview image and the content to display when selected.
+Thumbnails can contain any content type, not just images.

-## Thumbnail configuration
+### Thumbnail configuration
 - `thumbnailSrc` is used for the preview image rendered in the thumbnail strip.
-- The content inside the template will be shown as the primary view when selected.
+- The content inside the template is shown as the primary view when selected.
-- You must include the full content for each thumbnail inside the template, even if it appears to duplicate the thumbnail image since this is what renders in the main display area when selected.
+- Include the full content for each thumbnail inside the template, even if it appears to duplicate the thumbnail image, since this is what renders in the main display area when selected.
-- Always provide an accessible label for a thumbnail using `label`.
+- Always provide an accessible `label` for a thumbnail.
-- The `isVideo` property can be used to display a video icon on the thumbnail.
 - The first thumbnail is selected by default.

 > Never use `[daffThumbnail]` as a standalone element.
 It must be placed within a `<daff-media-gallery>`.

+## Features

+### Video thumbnails
+Set the `isVideo` property on a thumbnail to display a video icon on its preview, signaling that the content opens a video.

 <daff-docs-example-viewer example="media-gallery-with-video"></daff-docs-example-viewer>

+### Iterating thumbnails
+Use a control-flow block such as `@for` to generate thumbnails from a collection of media.

+<daff-docs-example-viewer example="iterated-media-gallery"></daff-docs-example-viewer>

+### Skeleton screen
+Set the `skeleton` property to `true` to display a placeholder skeleton screen that helps reduce load-time frustration.

+<daff-docs-example-viewer example="skeleton-media-gallery"></daff-docs-example-viewer>

-## Aspect ratio
+### Aspect ratio
 Use a consistent aspect ratio across all content to avoid layout shifts.
 Mismatched content sizes can cause the primary content area to shift as different thumbnails are selected.

 Thumbnails are rendered in a square by default, so a 1:1 ratio is recommended, but not required since thumbnails are automatically centered horizontally and vertically.